If you have ever watched crime scene investigation shows on television, then you’ve probably seen depictions of a Forensic Video Analysis expert.

 Testifying & Preparing Reports

-One of the most valuable services a video forensics professional can offer is testifying in court.
+As a Forensic Video Analysis Expert, one of the most valuable services a forensic video professional can offer is testifying in court.

 Though testifying may not always be necessary, it’s not uncommon for attorneys to question the validity of the video evidence.